-But, if you’re a Homebrew fan like me and prefer to install all of your packages with it -- ensuring your packages are installed using the same commands and directories and allowing Homebrew to manage updates - this guide will help you get started.
+However, if you’re a Homebrew fan like me and prefer to install all of your packages with it — ensuring your packages are installed using the same commands and directories and allowing Homebrew to easily manage upgrades and updates — then this guide will help you get started.

 Install Node.js and npm with Homebrew